sitamgithub-MSIT/gliner-litserve/README.md

 ## Usage

 The project can be used to serve the GLiNER model using LitServe.
-Here, the model is used to predict named entities in the text based on the labels provided.
+Here, the model predicts named entities in the text based on the labels provided.
 This suggests potential applications in information extraction, news aggregation, and content summarization.

 ## Contributing